Vern-Technologies/CGF-Docs/docs/tracker-web/containers.md

 ### Removing a Container

-To remove a container, you first need to select on the remove container button to open the Removing Container Form.
+To remove a container, you first need to select the remove container button to open the Removing Container Form.

 ##### Remove Container Button